MysteryPancake/Houdini-Fun/README.md

 ## Bilinear patches

 Fun fact!
-[Houdini interpolates quads as bilinear patches](https://www.sidefx.com/docs/houdini/model/primitive_spaces.html), even though they're rendered as two triangles.
+[Quads are interpolated as bilinear patches](https://www.sidefx.com/docs/houdini/model/primitive_spaces.html), even though they're rendered as two triangles.

 This causes issues with scattering, raycasting, and anything involving `xyzdist()` or `primuv()` as seen below.

 <img src="./images/bilinear_patch.png?raw=true" height="300">

+The easiest fix is triangulating the geometry before scattering or raycasting.

 It's surprisingly hard to find the closest point on a bilinear patch.
-One solution can be found in my [remake of `primuv()` and `xyzdist()`](./Primuv_Xyzdist.md).
+One solution can be found in my remake of [`primuv()` and `xyzdist()`](./Primuv_Xyzdist.md).

 ## Sampling environment maps